-TABLE 2.1 Cultural Features of Chimpanzees (Rudimentary) and Humans (Fully Developed)
+Cultural Features of Chimpanzees (Rudimentary) and Humans (Fully Developed)

-Chimpanzees Humans Cultural learning Rudimentary Fully developed Tool use Occasional Habitual Tool manufacture Occasional: hammer stones, termiting Habitual and sophisticated Aimed throwing Occasional objects, not tools Projectile technology Hunting Significant, but no tools Basic hominin subsistence strategy, with tools Food sharing Meat sharing after hunt Basic to human life Cooperation Occasional in hunting Basic to human life Mating and marriage Female estrus cycle, limited pair bonds Year-round mating, marriage, and exogamy Kin ties Limited by dispersal at adolescence Maintained through sons and daughters
+Chimpanzees Humans Cultural learning Rudimentary Fully developed Tool use Occasional Habitual Tool manufacture Occasional: hammer stones, termiting Habitual and sophisticated Aimed throwing Occasional objects, not tools Projectile technology Hunting Significant, but no tools Basic hominin subsistence strategy, with tools Food sharing Meat sharing after hunt Basic to human life Cooperation Occasional in hunting Basic to human life Mating and marriage Female estrus cycle, limited pair bonds Year-round mating, marriage, and exogamy Kin ties Limited by dispersal at adolescence Maintained through sons and daughters and mate with, males.
+Human females, by contrast, lack a visible estrus cycle, and their ovulation is concealed.
+Not knowing when ovulation is occurring, humans maximize their reproductive success by mating throughout the year.
+Human pair bonds for mating are more exclusive and more durable than are those of chimps.
+Related to our more constant sexuality, all human societies have some form of marriage.
+Marriage gives mating a reliable basis and grants to each spouse special, though not always exclusive, sexual rights in the other.

 Marriage creates another major contrast between humans and other primates: exogamy and kinship systems.
 Most cultures have rules of exogamy requiring marriage outside one's kin or local group.
 Exogamy confers adaptive advantages because it creates ties between the spouses' kin groups.
 Their children have relatives, and therefore allies, in two kin groups rather than just one.
 Such ties of affection and mutual support between members of different local groups tend to be absent among primates other than Homo.
 Other primates tend to disperse at adolescence.
 Among chimps and gorillas, females tend to migrate, seeking mates in other groups.
 Humans also choose mates from outside the natal group, and usually at least one spouse moves.
 However, humans maintain lifelong ties with sons and daughters.
-The systems of kinship and marriage that preserve these links provide a major contrast between humans and other primates (see Bergendorff 2016; Chapais 2008; Hill et al. 2011).
-Table 2.1 lists differences in the cultural abilities of humans and chimpanzees, our nearest relatives.
+The systems of kinship and marriage that preserve these links provide a major contrast between humans and other primates (see Bergendorff, 2016; Martin, 2019).
+Table 2-1 summarizes differences in the cultural abilities of humans and chimpanzees, our nearest relatives.